 Cygnus cygnus (Linnaeus, 1758)

-The Whooper Swan is one of the larger swan species, with adults having all white plumage.
-Like the Bewick’s Swans, which occur in the same wintering areas, adults have a characteristic black and yellow bill, but in the Whoopers the yellow markings extends in a wedge-like shape from the base to or beyond nostrils.
+The Whooper Swan is one of the larger swan species, with adults having all-white plumage.
+Like the smaller Bewick’s Swans, which occur in the same wintering areas, adults have a characteristic black-and-yellow bill, but in the Whoopers the yellow markings extends in a wedge-like shape from the base to or beyond the nostrils.
 Whooper Swans also have a relative upright posture in comparison with the Bewick’s and also the Mute Swans, with a slight kink at the base of the neck and a relatively long neck to overall body length.
+Legs and feet are generally black but may be pinkish grey or with pink spots on the feet.

-Highly vocal, both in summer and winter, the the calls sometimes lower pitched in males.
-The calls are similar to those of the Bewick’s Swans but with a deeper, more sonorous, bugling tone.
+Highly vocal, both in summer and winter, with calls similar to those of the Bewick’s Swans but with a deeper, more sonorous, bugling tone.
 Strength and pitch varies with social context, ranging from loud persistent notes during aggressive encounters and triumph displays to softer “contact” noises between paired birds and families.
 During winter, calls are most frequent when establishing dominance in flocks on arrival at wintering site.
 During summer, pairs are vocal on defending territories in spring, and also in flight (Rees et al. 1997).
-Calls accompanying pre-flight head-bobbing, important for maintaining pair and family cohesion, became louder just before take-off, changing to a higher pitched sound once airborne (Black, 1988).
+Calls accompanying pre-flight head-bobbing, important for maintaining pair and family cohesion, became louder just before take-off, changing to a higher pitched sound once airborne (Black 1988).
 Downy young make high pitched squeaking calls when distressed; softer contact calls at other times.

 Whoopers moult their flight feathers in the breeding range during July–August each year.
 Paired birds tend to moult asynchronously.
 Unlike Bewick’s Swans, where yearlings are identifiable by the traces of grey feathers, the plumage of most 2nd winter Whoopers is indistinguishable from that of adults.
 Those that do have a few remaining grey feathers can only be aged as yearlings in the hand.